randee25/iowa-jury-pool-analysis/README.md

 Future work should investigate the factors contributing to underrepresentation, including response rates, eligibility requirements, geographic factors, and the jury selection process itself.

 ---

-### Limitations

-- Observed differences do not necessarily indicate bias or flaws within the jury selection process.
-Jury pools are influenced by numerous factors, including voter registration records, driver's license records, eligibility requirements, excusals, disqualifications, nonresponses, reporting practices, and ordinary sampling variability.

-- This analysis is limited to Iowa counties and may not be generalizable to other states or jurisdictions.

-- Several decisions were required to standardize racial and ethnic categories across datasets.
-For example, "White alone" and "Hispanic only" categories were used to reduce overlap among demographic groups.
-In addition, the jury data relied on self-reported information, and some records were classified as "Unknown" or "Not provided" and were excluded from portions of the analysis.

-- Several counties contained relatively small sample sizes, which may have increased the variability of some estimates.

-- Weighted analyses place greater emphasis on counties with larger jury pools, whereas unweighted analyses assign equal importance to all counties.

-- The exact binomial and Monte Carlo methods assume that jury selection occurs randomly according to county population proportions.

-- Census estimates are themselves subject to sampling error and should therefore be interpreted as estimates rather than exact population values.

-- This study focuses exclusively on jury-pool composition and does not evaluate later stages of the selection process, such as voir dire, excusals, attorney strikes, or final jury empanelment.

  ## Limitations